matthiasdroth/Compute-Optimal_LoRA-Adapters_for_Language_Models/README.md

-# Compute-Optimal LoRA Adapters for Causal-LM
+# Compute-Optimal LoRA Adapters for Language Models

 _Chinchilla paper but with low-rank adaptation and for causal language modelling_